refinedev/refine/documentation/blog/2024-11-27-git-switch.md

 • `git switch test` will switch to branch "test" even if you have a file "test"
 • `git restore` will discard uncommitted local changes in the file "test" even if you have a branch "test".

 In modern Git practices, git switch is now favored for its improved clarity and safety.
 It handles only branch operations, which prevents the common mistake of accidentally overwriting files that can happen with the multi-purpose git checkout command.
-For example, creating a branch from a specific commit is much more intuitive using git switch -c <new-branch> <start-point>.
+For example, creating a branch from a specific commit is much more intuitive using git switch -c `}<new-branch />{` `}<start-point />{`.
 This focused design makes your workflow more predictable and is the recommended approach in today's development environments.

 Let's try this command.